 Before purchasing a new rental property, you’ll want to have it inspected.
 There is a fee associated with this.
 However, paying for an inspection could help you avoid costly repairs in the future.
 This fee usually ranges from $200 to $500, depending on property type, size, and location.

-An appraisal is needed so that mortgage companies know the value of the home before lending money.
+An appraisal is needed so that mortgage companies know the value of the home before lending money via a hard loan or otherwise.
 It is up to the property investor to pay this fee, which usually costs anywhere from $300 to $600 depending on the type of property.

 Once you’ve purchased your property, you’ll need to market it to attract potential tenants.
 There are numerous ways you can do this, from digital ads, to social media, to flyers, to online marketplaces, and much more.
 So, determine what type of marketing you will do and factor it into your budget.